-The first thing you’ll need to think about (after choosing what blind you think would look best, of course) is precisely where you’re going to fit it.
-This is usually pretty straightforward – most of the time you’re only thinking about whether to fit inside the recess our outside – but sometimes there are things that can get in the way or otherwise affect where you might be able to fit brackets.
+The first thing you’ll need to think about (after choosing what blind you think would look best) is precisely where you’re going to fit it.
+This is usually pretty straightforward – most of the time you’re only thinking about whether to fit inside the recess or outside – but sometimes there are things that can get in the way or otherwise affect where you might be able to fit brackets.

 1.1.
 Can You Fit the Brackets Inside the Recess?

 Most of our blinds use brackets that need to be screwed onto a flat surface, and most are universal enough to be able to choose how you attach them.
 There are limitations on where brackets can be attached though, and this needs to be considered before choosing where you’ll fit the blind.

 Most of the blinds will come with brackets that can either be top-fixed or face-fixed, and a few can be side-fixed as well.